Andy Burnham: Greater Manchester baccalaureate

+Upon his third re-election in 2024, Burnham expressed his wish to "give everyone growing up [in Manchester] an equal alternative to the university route" through the creation of a baccalaureate in collaboration with local and prospective businesses, in an attempt to provide certainty that young people in Greater Manchester have the skills needed by businesses in the area.
+The scheme, nicknamed the MBacc, aims to be fully operational by 2030.

 Political views

 Burnham has said that he joined the Labour Party at the age of 15 after having been "radicalised" by the UK miners' strike (1984–85).
 Ideologically, he identifies as a socialist.
 In his 2010 leadership bid Burnham emphasised his philosophy of "aspirational socialism", which he described as redistributive, collectivist and internationalist.
-He is a strong opponent of nationalism, which he called as an "ugly brand of politics".
-Burnham's politics have been described as soft left by a number of media outlets, including the Financial Times, the New Statesman, and LabourList.
-Iain Martin in The Times described Burnham as a "former Blairite" and associated with New Labour.
+He is a strong opponent of nationalism, which he has described as an "ugly brand of politics".
+In 2020, Iain Martin of The Times described Burnham as a "former Blairite" and associated with New Labour.
+In a 2010 interview with Andrew Marr, Burnham said he was proud of his association with New Labour.
+As Mayor of Greater Manchester, Burnham has rejected the approach taken by New Labour on housing and transport but has remained committed to New Labour's "tough on crime" approach.
+Politically, Burnham places himself on the soft left of the Labour Party.
+His politics have been described as soft left by a number of media outlets, including the Financial Times, the New Statesman, and LabourList.

 Burnham supports the use of all-women shortlists for parliamentary candidate selections.
 He is a supporter of LGBT rights and voted in favour of same-sex marriage in 2013.
-In an interview in The Daily Telegraph in October 2007, Burnham said: "I think it's better when children are in a home where their parents are married" and "it's not wrong that the tax system should recognise commitment and marriage", creating controversy because his views replicated the policies of the Conservative Party.
+In an interview in The Daily Telegraph in October 2007, Burnham said: "I think it's better when children are in a home where their parents are married" and "it's not wrong that the tax system should recognise commitment and marriage".